rstacruz/til-2020/posts/2018/arch-linux-installation-summarized.md

 tags: [Arch Linux]
 ---

-Arch Linux has a great [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide), but I personally found it very daunting and hard-to-read.
+Arch Linux has a great [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide), but some find it very daunting and hard-to-read.
 This article is a summary of all the commands in that wiki page, as of time of writing.

 **This is not a "How to Install Arch Linux" instruction guide.** It's not a replacement for official [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide)­consider this more like a refresher course!